shajieChen/WickedEngine/Documentation/WickedEngine-Documentation.md

 [[Header]](../WickedEngine/wiScene.h) [[Cpp]](../WickedEngine/wiScene.cpp)
 An entity can have a `SpringComponent` to achieve a "jiggle" or "soft" animation effect programatically.
 The effect will work automatically if the transform is changed by animation system for example, or in any other way.
 The parameter `stiffness` specifies how fast the transform tries to go back to its initial position.
 The parameter `damping` specifies how fast the transform comes to rest position.
 The `wind_affection` parameter specifies how much the global wind applies to the spring.

+#### ConstraintComponent
+[[Header]](../WickedEngine/wiScene.h) [[Cpp]](../WickedEngine/wiScene.cpp)
+Used to limit rotation of transforms in Inverse Kinematics or Spring simulations.
+The user can choose whether to limit to a fixed axis or limit the rotation angles between min-max.
+There are different constraint types, such as:
+- `HINGE`: If limited to an axis, the axis will be absolute of which the transform can rotate around.
+The user should set the `axis_local` in the [TransformComponent](#transformcomponent)'s local space.
+The angle limitations will be either made around this axis, or the automatically chosen rotation axis<b>*</b>.
+- `SPHERE`: If limited to an axis, this will be an axis of which around the min-max angle limits are computed.
+The [TransformComponent](#transformcomponent) will still rotate around the automatic rotation axis, but the rotation will be constrained relative to the limit axis.
+The user should set the `axis_local` in the `TransformComponent`'s local space.
+This constraint will have no effect if there are no angle limits.
+If angle limits are specified, but no axis limit is specified, the angle limits will act similarly to a hinge contraint without axis limit, so angles will be limited relative to the automatically chosen rotation axis.

+<b>*</b>Remarks:
+- The automatically chosen rotation axis is the axis that is computed by the Inverse Kinematics or Spring system simulations.
+In other words, it is not a user specified axis.

 #### Scene
 [[Header]](../WickedEngine/wiScene.h) [[Cpp]](../WickedEngine/wiScene.cpp)
 A scene is a collection of component arrays.
 The scene is updating all the components in an efficient manner using the [job system](#wijobsystem).
 It can be serialized and saved/loaded from disk efficiently.